NADOOITChristophBa/AI-Hub/README.md

 ## Introduction
 AI Hub is the nexus of personal computing: a single, persistent AI assistant interface designed to streamline your interactions with your computer.
 By providing a central "face" to the multitude of processes and applications you use daily, AI Hub seeks to enhance productivity and simplify your digital experience.

+## How AI Hub Works

+The AI Hub is structured to host a variety of specialized AI assistants, each with unique capabilities and knowledge bases.
+The architecture is straightforward:

+- Each assistant has a `.py` script dedicated to its "main" functions.
+Initially, these scripts contain all the functions available to that particular assistant.
+- Functions are exclusive to one assistant to minimize code duplication and restrict access.
+Shared functions are placed in a "common knowledge" file to encourage communication between assistants.
+- The primary communication method between assistants is email, which facilitates a log of interactions and an accessible format for collaboration.
+- Assistants schedule meetings with each other and the user, enabling direct involvement and oversight of the AI's operations and decisions.
+- The "Work" assistant is particularly focused on ensuring a healthy work-life balance, scheduling work efficiently while protecting personal time and well-being.

 ## Features
 ### Chapter 1: The Interface
 - **Minimalist Design**: A simple window with a dynamic circle animation representing the AI, embodying the assistant's current status and activity.